superfly/docs/flyctl/cmd/flyctl_apps_suspend.md

-The `apps suspend` command will suspend an application.
+The APPS SUSPEND command will suspend an application.
 All instances will be halted leaving the application running nowhere.
 It will continue to consume networking resources (IP address).
-See `apps resume` for details on restarting it.
+See APPS RESUME for details on restarting it.

 ## Usage
 ~~~
 flyctl apps suspend [APPNAME] [flags]
 ~~~